Skip to main content

 Library Champions

-Library Champions are students acting as an important link between students and Libraries & Collections.
-Through engaging with the work of the libraries they help bring the views of students across the university into decision making, and ensure that their needs are understood in the development of library services, resources and spaces.
+Library Champions act as an important link between students and Libraries & Collections.
+Through engaging with the libraries' work, they help bring the views of students across the university into decision-making and ensure their needs are understood in the development of library services, collections and spaces.

-Depending on the opportunities they choose, Library Champions can gain valuable experience to add to their CV, use the scheme to apply for the King’s Experience Award, or receive vouchers or pay in return for their time and insight.
+Any student can join the programme at any time during their studies, to receive invitations for different activities throughout the year.
+Depending on the activity, Library Champions can gain valuable experience to add to their CV, use the scheme to apply for a King’s Experience Award, or receive vouchers or pay in return for their time and insight.

 Opportunities will include: